raviqqe/tensorflow-qnd/README.md

 Quick and Distributed TensorFlow command framework

-tensorflow-qnd is a framework to create commands to experiment models on distributed systems.
+tensorflow-qnd is a TensorFlow framework to create commands to experiment with models on multiple computers.

 ## Installation